Arsen Julfalakyan: Career

+retraction), he was eliminated in his second match.

 Personal life

 Julfalakyan got married on 27 August 2012 in the St. Gevorg Church in Mughni.

 Arsen studied at Yerevan State University and received an International Relations faculty master's degree and PhD in History.

 In 2021 Arsen Julfalakyan was elected as a Chairman of the United World Wrestling Athletes’ Commission.
 He serves also as UWW Bureau Member.
 The Athletes' Commission was established in 2013 with the role of protecting the rights and interests of all United World Wrestling Olympic style athletes.
 The Athletes' Commission members reach out and communicate with active athletes as peers to collect feedback.

 Awards

 Julfalakyan was awarded the "For Merit" 2nd degree medal in 2012 and the "For Service to Fatherland" 1st degree medal in 2014.